ThomasGerstenberg/blatann/README.md

 The library aims to support both event-driven and procedural program styles.
 Initially the library will primarily support procedural, with some hooks to make it event-driven.

+**NOTE**

+This library is very much a work in progress.
+Interfaces, objects, method names **will** change.
+Semantic versioning has not been implemented